ditschedev/validator/README.md

 - ##### `defaultValue(String)`
     *Sets the fields value to the given string*, if the fields value is null or empty.
+    Rejects if the given parameter is not assignable to the fields value.

 - ##### `custom(Rule)`
     Registers a custom defined rule.